Eurostar offers 3 comfort classes, so you can always find the most suitable travel solution for you.

 Business Premier (business 1st class)

 The Eurostar bar carriage is open to all passengers.
 Here, you’ll find a wide variety of hot and cold meals, snacks and beverages (to take away or enjoy on the spot).

-On account of specific check-in procedures and stricter customs controls, Eurostar passengers need to be at Eurostar check-in at least 30 minutes before departure (exception: 10 minutes fast check-in for Business Premier passengers).
+On account of specific check-in procedures and stricter customs controls, Eurostar passengers must be present at the Eurostar check-in at least 45 to 60 minutes before departure (exception: 10 minutes fast check-in for Business Premier passengers).

 At other stations, allow yourself enough time to find your way around the station (this varies greatly from one station to another) and to catch your train with complete peace of mind.
 Generally, we recommend being on the platform around 5 minutes before departure of the train.